Overview of BGL (Bachelor of General Law)

 Eligibility Criteria for the Course

-The eligibility criteria for this course is very obvious and must be fulfilled by the students who wish to pursue their career in law.
+The eligibility criteria for this course are very obvious and must be fulfilled by the students who wish to pursue their career in law.
 The student has to clear their 10 + 2 exams with any stream either science, commerce, or arts.
 The student’s higher secondary examinations must be done from a well-recognized board in the country and the student must have got at least 60% in all the subjects they had in their class 10 + 2.

 Scope and Integrated Courses